fordinator/talking-LLM-chatbot/README.md

 That's it!
 You can run `joi_clean.py` from a terminal now and listen to my default personality, caco-bot, insult you until you want to punch him.

+### Variants

+If you would prefer to use the DIRT CHEAP MistralAI API instead of the OpenAI API, download and run the `joi_clean_mistral.py
 ### Customization

 Further instructions for customization are in the comment sections of `joi_clean.py`.
 You can give the bot a different System Prompt so it has a personality entirely of your own design.
 You can select from among the 3,000+ voices available in the ElevenLabs Voice Library to give it exactly the voice you prefer.